alibaba/higress/plugins/wasm-cpp/extensions/jwt_auth/README_EN.md

 ## 1. Token-based authentication

 ### 1.1 Introduction
-Many open APIs need to identify the identity of the requester and determine whether the requested resource can be returned to the requester based on this identity.
+Many open APIs need to identify the identity of the caller and determine whether the requested resource can be returned to the caller based on this identity.
 Token is a mechanism used for identity verification.
 Based on this mechanism, the application does not need to retain the user's authentication information or session information on the server, which can realize stateless and distributed web application authorization and provide convenience for application extension.

 ### 1.2 Process Description